toddcf/code-snippets/javascript/this.md

 Same thing: the `window` object.

-*Whenever you create a function (whether it's an expression or a statement) in the global scope, `this` will point to the `window` because the scope is global.*
+*Whenever you create a function (whether it's an expression or a statement) in the global scope, `this` will point to the `window` because the scope is global.* In other words, what object is the function inside of?
+The global object.
+So that's where `this` points.

 Because of this, you can actually create new variables inside the function using `this`, and they will get attached to the global object and be accessible even after the function has been invoked and is off the execution stack.
 (But only AFTER the function has been invoked.)